toaderflorin/stocks/README.md

 ## Observations

-The JavaScript code uses 2 white space chars for tab and leaves out trailing semicolons, thus following the standard Node.js guidlines Stock value data has been manually created and it's probably not very realistic.
+The Javascript code uses 2 white space chars for tab and leaves out trailing semicolons, thus following the standard Node.js guidlines.
+Stock value data has been manually created and it's probably not very realistic.
 "Average" represents the average traded value for the stock during a particular day, it is not computed from open / close / min / max values.